Description

 Risk and Exploitability

 The vulnerability requires local access and ownership of a Btrfs subvolume; no administrative privileges are necessary.
 Because the exploit path involves a simple ioctl call that can be performed by any subvolume owner, the risk is considered moderate.
 Exploitation would result in a denial of service for all users on the affected mount point.
-EPSS data is not available, and the CVE is not listed in the CISA KEV catalog.
-With a CVSS score of 7.0, this vulnerability is considered medium severity.
+The EPSS score of < 1% indicates a very low probability of exploitation, and the CVE is not listed in the CISA KEV catalog.
+With a CVSS score of 5.5, this vulnerability is considered medium severity.
 The attack vector is local and does not traverse a network boundary.
 No publicly documented exploit code exists at this time.

 Remediation